Community-level Contagion among Diverse Financial Assets

-We first examine the community structure of 221 assets drawn from 3 categories: stocks, cryptocurrencies and US ETFs, across seven sub-periods, namely Pre-Covid-19, Covid-19 Outbreak, Bull Time 1, Bull Time 2, Bull Time 3, Ukraine-Russia Conflict 1 and Ukraine-Russia Conflict 2.
-These community structures will be used for experiments in the subsequent subsections.
-Examples of the community structures are displayed in Figures \ref{fig3.1} and \ref{fig4.1} while full details for all sub-periods are provided in the supporting file S2.
+We first examine the network and community structure of 221 assets drawn from 3 categories: stocks, cryptocurrencies and US ETFs, across seven sub-periods, namely Pre-Covid-19, Covid-19 Outbreak, Bull Time 1, Bull Time 2, Bull Time 3, Ukraine-Russia Conflict 1 and Ukraine-Russia Conflict 2.
+These network and community structures will be used for experiments in the subsequent subsections.
+Examples of the network as well as community structures are displayed in Figures \ref{fig3.1} and \ref{fig4.1} while full details for all sub-periods are provided in the supporting file S2.
 In these graphs, each node represents an asset and an edge between two nodes indicates a significant similarity (i.e. strong correlation) between them.
 On the other hand, the absence of an edge suggests a weak or negligible similarity relative to the surrounding connections.
-Each community is highlighted by a different color.
+In a network, each community is highlighted by a different color.
 A detailed breakdown of each community within each sub-period is provided in the supplementary file S3.